XIAO-REN-1158917/ERPManagement/README.md

 ## Overview

+First, a warm welcome and thank your for taking the time to review my project.

 This is a frontend demo project developed using the React framework and TypeScript, showcasing my understanding of React and related frontend technologies.
 I hope it helps you gain a quick insight into my skills.

 The project simulates a commercial park management system, or more specifically, a property management system.
 It includes features such as tenant management, maintenance requests, financial management, equipment tracking, and daily operations.